klavins/LeanBook/md/src/LambdaCalculus.md

 **Uniqueness of Types**: Every term has exacly one type.

-**Subject Reduction Lemma**: If M₁ : α and M₁ —β—> M₂ then M₂ : α.
+**Subject Reduction Lemma**: If `M₁ : α and M₁ —β→ M₂` then `M₂ : α`.
 That is, beta reduction does't change the type of expressions.
 It just simplifies them.

-**Church-Rosser Theorem**: If M —β—> N₁ and M —β—> N₂ then there is some N₃ such that N₁ —β—> N₃ and N₂ —β—> N₃.
+**Church-Rosser Theorem**: If `M —β→ N₁` and `M —β→ N₂` then there is some `N₃` such that `N₁ —β→ N₃` and `N₂ —β→ N₃`.
 That is, it doesn't matter what order you β-reduce an expression's sub-expressions in, you always end up with the same term.

 **Strong Normalization**: β-reduction eventually stops at an irreducible term.
 This is a very strong statement.
 In most programming languages, you can write infinite loops.
-But not in the simply typed lambda calculus!
+But not in the simply typed λ-calculus!

-## Why is it Called "Simply Typed"?

-You might be asking yourself, is there a non-simply typed λ-calculus?
-The answer is yes!
-We will get there eventually.
-Here's a preview:

-**Simple types** Terms depend on terms.

-> Example: In (λ x : A => M) the term M depends on the term x.

-**Polymorphism** Terms can depend on types.

-> Example: (λ α : Type => λ x : α => x) is a polymorphic identity function.

-**Parameterized Types** Types can depend on types.

-> Example: Pair X Y is a type for any types X and Y.

-**Dependent types** Types can depend on terms.

-> Example: Vector n X, the vector of n objects of type X.

-**Calculus of Constructions** All of the above.

-**Inductive Types**: Types can be defined inductively.

-> Example: The natural numbers are defined by a base case (zero) and a successor function (succ), from which all other natural numbers can be constructed.

-**Quotients**: Quotients of types via equivalence relations.

-> Example: A real number is defined to be the set of all Cauchy sequences of rational numbers that converge to it.
-That is, the reals are the quotient of the set of Cauchy Sequences by Cauchy equivalence.

-With all of these types of types, you can define an most of logic and mathematics!
 ## Extended Example: Church Numerals

-Even though the λ-calculus looks simple, you can encode quite a bit of math with it.
-The goal of this next section is to show you how do do arithmetic with only what we have so far.
+Even though the simply typed λ-calculus looks simple, you can encode quite a bit of math with it.
+The goal of this next section is to show you how do do arithmetic with only what we have so far (simple arrow types and terms depending only on terms).
 We do this not because it is efficient -- it isn't!
-Instead, we want to show that the essence of arithmetic is captured by the λ-calculus.
+Instead, we want to show that the essence of arithmetic is captured by the simply typed λ-calculus.

 First, we need a way to represent numbers.
 Church devised the following scheme, where c₀ is the **Church Numeral** for 0 and so on.
 ```lean